-A Free Historic Walking Tour around Old Street and Moorgate in London
+Free Walking Tour around the Old Street and Moorgate area of London

 The third in our series of curious routes, free historic walking tours around the edges of the City of London, we explore the area around the Old Street Roundabout.
 Now sometimes known as the silicon roundabout it represents a key junction of intersecting routes coming into the city.

 Of course Old Street itself is ancient.
 Probably starting life as a drovers track it was subsumed by the Romans into their road network, becoming part of a route that would have lead from Bath to Colchester with the section that we now know as Old Street bypassing the city to the north.
 This section is actually rather small only heading from Goswell Road in the West to Kingsland Road in the East, joining together Clerkenwell with Shoreditch, a distance of approximately one mile.